 Questions and Answers about Acne

-This booklet contains general information about acne.
+This publication contains general information about acne.
 It describes what acne is and how it develops, the causes of acne, and the treatment options for various forms of acne.
 Information is also provided on caring for the skin.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.